serverless-heaven/serverless-webpack/README.md

 co-located `index.test.js` then you have likely seen an error like:
 `WARNING: More than one matching handlers found for index.
 Using index.js`

-This config option allows you to exlcude files that match a glob from function resolution.
+This config option allows you to exclude files that match a glob from function resolution.
 Just add: `excludeFiles: **/*.test.js` (with whatever glob you want to exclude).